CFA-Fintech/Proof-of-Authority-Development-Chain/README.md

 # 1. Blockchain Installation Guide
 ​
- I will use some software tools and utilities to interact with blockchains and to create my very own blockchain from scratch.
+ I will use some software tools and utilities to interact with blockchains and to create our very own blockchain from scratch.
 ​​
 **Important Note:** Windows users **MUST** use `git-bash` and not the default Windows command prompt when I are requested to open the terminal window to execute commands.
 ​